R-Ladies-Stockholm/Package-Basics-Presentation/Package_presentation.md

 - A 📦 can be specific to your use case
 <br>
 <br>
-- 📦's are easily sharable
+- 📦's are easily shareable
 <br>
 <br>
 - 📦's are great for method development, easy documentation